Name drop: Guardians' launch starts with store sign smashing

 “This kind of exceeds expectations,” said Karen Fox, the team’s director of merchandising.
 “Having people show up at 6:30, and then we had 100 people in by 9:14.
 You can kind of see the store looks like we’re having a game today.”

+After months of buildup and talk about the name change, Fox said the store opening made it all feel real.

+“It was like when you were a little kid waiting for Christmas morning,” she said.
+“That’s kind of how it feels for our merch team and the whole organization.
+Just that, here we are, a new era and you can see all the fans that are excited about it, too.”

-The team also changed its social media handles to complete the changeover, a process that began in June 2020, when owner Paul Dolan announced the Major League Baseball team was dropping Indians in the wake of a social reckoning on racist names and symbols.
+The team also changed its social media handles to complete the changeover, a process that began in June 2020, when owner Paul Dolan announced the major league team was dropping Indians in the wake of a social reckoning on racist names and symbols.

 The Guardians ran into a legal issue along the way as a local roller derby team also called the Guardians filed a lawsuit alleging trademark infringement.
 The sides reached an amicable resolution earlier this week allowing both to use the name.